jpanay/jpanay-com/README.md

 ✅ Ensure mobile friendliness and accessibility
 ✅ Final styling changes, typo checking, and clean up
 ✅ Add buttons to expand and collapse all skills
-🟡 Deploy and connect to jpanay.com
+✅ Deploy and connect to jpanay.com
+✅ Animate headshot drop shadow on mouse move or scroll for mobile 🟡 Animate nav logos with typing sequence
 🟡 Add fading brush strokes on mouse move
-🟡 Create resources section
+🔴 Create resources section